yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 </os-core:embedded-space>
 {% endhighlight %}

-By default this property is set to `group-by-replication-bulk` and executeBulk() groups several transactions and executes them together.
-The group size is defined by the mirror replication bulk-size.
+By default this property is set to `group-by-replication-bulk` and `executeBulk()` groups several transactions and executes them together.
+The group size is defined by the mirror replication `bulk-size`.

 Setting this property will cause a `SpaceSynchronizationEndpoint.onTransactionSynchronization` invocation for each transaction separately.

-##### Example Of Getting The Transaction's Metadata
+##### Getting the Transaction Metadata

+The following demonstrates how the transaction metadata can be retrieved:

 {% highlight java %}
 public class MySpaceSynchronizationEndpoint extends SpaceSynchronizationEndpoint {
-        @Override
 	public void onTransactionSynchronization(TransactionData transactionData) {
 	    TransactionParticipantMetaData metaData = transactionData.getTransactionParticipantMetaData();
 	    int participantId = metaData.getParticipantId();
 	    int participantsCount = metaData.getTransactionParticipantsCount();
 	    TransactionUniqueId transactionId = metaData.getTransactionUniqueId();
 	    // ...
 	}
 }
 {% endhighlight %}

 Notes: